-Note: the structure of this psalm is not very clear but there are close parallels between verses 5-11 and 42-45, with repetition of “Abraham his servant”, “remember” and other key words.
+Note: the overall structure of this psalm is not very clear to me but there are close parallels between verses 5-11 and 42-45, with repetition of “Abraham his servant”, “remember” and other key words.
 Vv 5-15 have to do with the time of the patriarchs.
 There are several repetitions.
 The idea moves from the covenants to the providential care of the early fathers in the time of their sojourning.
 Vv 16-22 refer to Joseph and there is inversion of events rather than words.
 The list of the plagues of Egypt does not follow the chronological order of Exodus and two plagues are omitted – pestilence and boils.
-The reason for this change is to be deciphered.
+The reason for this change is yet to be deciphered.

 A. A call to praise YHWH